leecheeyong/ZenGarden/README.md

 ## Features

 - Draw patterns in the sand with your mouse or touch
-- Drag and interact with animated stones and plants
+- Interact with animated stones and plants
-- Ambient sound toggle (UI only, ready for audio integration)
+- Ambient sound toggle
-- Random animal visitors (butterfly, koi, bird)
+- Random animal visitors
 - Breathing guide for relaxation
 - Fetches a new quote from an API